-At In Mind In Body we have always aimed to help those going through and living with cancer through the power of positive thought and physical activity.
+At In Mind In Body we have always aimed to help those going through and living with cancer through the power of the mindbody and physical activity.
 This is exactly what we designed our unique product Active Imagery to do, bringing together physical activity, guided imagery and exercise imagery.
 However, during the development stage of our product and through our extensive research, it soon became clear that Active Imagery had the potential to help a huge range of people and be successfully applied to help in a variety of different situations.
 Here we explore a few of the avenues that have appeared before us which may be explored in the future.

 The first of these, and something we would very much like to address as soon as possible, is to help patients of any debilitating disease or treatment.
 It is clear that many of the side effects which Active Imagery was designed to help fight against, muscle atrophy, lethargy, depression, stress, to name but a few are far from being limited to cancer patients.
 Sadly in today’s world there are a whole host of conditions and diseases that can encourage these further side effects to occur.
 In many cases the diagnosis alone is enough to trigger feelings of stress, fear, depression and powerlessness.
 Although originally designed with cancer patients, it is clear that Active Imagery could help these patients as well.